USING IRONXL FOR PYTHON

 PYTHON

 This code snippet demonstrates how to extract an integer value from cell H2 and a string value from cell B2 in an Excel worksheet using the IronXL library.
-It then prints out the extracted values with corresponding labels, providing clear and organized output for further processing or display.
+It then prints out the extracted values, providing clear and organized output for further processing or display.

 How to View an Excel File in Python: Figure 3 - Example output from the code snippet above obtaining both the integer and cell value using IronXL